yzyzsun/CP-next/README.md

 CP is a *compositional programming* language, founded on a core calculus named *Fi+*.
 The next-gen CP is shipped with more features and implemented in [PureScript](https://www.purescript.org) (a Haskell-like language that compiles to JavaScript).

+A crash course in CP can be found in Chapter 3 of Yaozhu Sun's PhD thesis [*Compositional Programming in Action*](https://github.com/yzyzsun/PhD-thesis/blob/main/Thesis.pdf).

 ## Language Features

 - A typed lambda calculus with five base types (`Int` `Double` `String` `Bool` `()`), built-in arrays (`[1; 2; 3] : [Int]`), and references[^Ref];